IstatCooperation/SDGs/README.md

 ## How to build
 Download and unzip the source code in your workspace or import the project in Visual Studio.
-Before building the application you must edit the configuration file `config.json`
+Before building the application, you must edit the configuration file `config.json`

 ## Usage
-After build, you can also use the application by commad line, to create or update the database:
+After building, you can also use the application by commad line, to create or update the database:
 ```
- > MDT2PxWeb config.json [print [populate_PxWeb_subindicatorData.sql]] - create SDGs structure into the PxWeb database
+> MDT2PxWeb config.json [print [populate_PxWeb_subindicatorData.sql]] - insert SDGs data into the PxWeb database

 > MDT2PxWeb config.json update [populate_PxWeb_subindicatorData.sql]  - update SDGs data into the PxWeb database
 ```
 The tool creates the sql file `populate_PxWeb_subindicatorData.sql` to populate a PxWeb database.